mshreyankgowda/first/README.md

 # first
-this is my first repo
+this is my first repo.
-Auther - Shreyank
+Author - Shreyank